 - Fire Force Volume 7 – Episodes 21, 22, 23, and 24: March 27, 2020

 For those still watching the anime, the anime went on hiatus after Episode 11.
-Fire Force Episode 12 will air on October 11, 2019.
-Due to the all the delays, the ending of the first part, Fire Force Episode 24, could air in Januar 2020.
-Fire Force Episode 25 should also air later in 2020 (see below for more details).
+Fire Force Episode 12 aired on October 11, 2019.
+Due to all the delays, the ending of the first part, Fire Force Episode 23 and 24, aired back-to-back on December 27, 2019.